Guide for authors

 • Writing—original draft: preparation, creation and/or presentation of the published work, specifically writing the initial draft (including substantive translation)

-A submitted manuscript must contain a 'Declaration of competing interests' (even if authors have no interests to declare—in this case, they should clearly state so).
+A submitted manuscript must include a ‘Declaration of competing interests’, even if authors have no interests to declare (in this case, they should clearly state so).
 Read the definition of competing interests here.

 go up